-And then I left again in 2012, I remember the money I had with me when I left lasted only until the beginning of September, when I spent the whole morning in a Sunday (was it Sunday or Saturday?) in the search for that Western Union office where my mom had sent some more money to help me survive for one more week, until my first pay-czech. :D.
+And then I left again in 2012, I was 28 & 1/2 years old, I remember the money I had with me when I left lasted only until the beginning of September, when I spent the whole morning in a Sunday (was it Sunday or Saturday?) in the search for that Western Union office where my mom had sent some more money to help me survive for one more week, until my first pay-czech. :D.

 And here I am now, still here (more or less), 5 years and (almost) 4 months later.
 I’m ok.
-I did freak out here also, various times, but it looks like it was not enough to be sent back, I was building something good each time, nonetheless.
+I did freak out here also, various times, but it looks like it was not enough to be sent back, I was building something good each time, at the end of the day.
 It’s ok here, more than ok, actually, it’s above average now, as the standard of living in this country, but I still have the feeling that something is missing.
 I mean, with the years passing, my expectations about my life achievements increased also.
 And I’ve been through so much bad stuff, like serious life-changing stuff.
 Yet nothing changed.
 I’m so fucking lonely.
 Even considering.

 And what is really creepy is that it feels much more comfortable to write on my blog about it, than to reach out to someone to talk to.
 Anyone at all.
 Or to actually do anything in any direction, that would change this for me.
 I’ve converted myself into a complete introvert.
 Or maybe I had it in me all along.